donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 +++++++++

-The S1-U interface is modeled in a realistic way by encapsulating data packets over GTP/UDP/IP, as done in real LTE-EPC systems.
-The corresponding protocol stack is shown in Figure :ref:`fig-lte-epc-e2e-data-protocol-stack`.
+The S1-U interface is modeled in a realistic way by encapsulating data packets over GTP/UDP/IP, as done in real LTE-NGC systems.
+The corresponding protocol stack is shown in Figure :ref:`fig-lte-ngc-e2e-data-protocol-stack`.
 As shown in the figure, there are two different layers of
 IP networking.
 The first one is the end-to-end layer, which provides end-to-end connectivity to the users; this layers involves the UEs, the PGW and